 You generally must file Form 1040X to claim a refund within three years from the date you filed your original return, or within two years from the date you paid the tax, whichever is later.
 Please contact us for more!

 TeleTax is a toll-free, automated telephone service available in English and Spanish.
-TeleTax provides helpful pre-recorded tax topic messages and refund information.
-You can find a list of more than 150 TeleTax topics in the instructions for Form 1040, 1040A or 1040EZ.
-TeleTax can also help you if it has been at least four weeks since you filed your tax return and you want to check on the status of your federal refund.
+TeleTax provides the status of an amended return and refund information.
+TeleTax can help you if it has been at least four weeks since you filed your tax return and you want to check on the status of your federal refund.
 Having a copy of the tax return handy will help you respond to the prompts on the automated system.
 TeleTax is available 24 hours a day, 7 days a week at 1-800-829-4477.

 If you can't meet the April 15 deadline to file your tax return, you can get an automatic six-month extension of time to file from the IRS.
 The extension will give you extra time to get the paperwork into the IRS, but it does not extend the time you have to pay any tax due.
 You will owe interest on any amounts not paid by the April deadline, plus a late payment penalty if you have paid less than 90 percent of your total tax by that date.